Pilates with an Ostomy and Hernia: Seeking Advice

 TerryD

-Jim, Marsha, Vulcan, frizbkid, and bodyrocker, thanks so much for your encouraging comments, and thanks too to anyone else just reading who is even thinking of giving input about starting over.
+Jim, Marsha, Vulcan, frizbkid, and bodyrocker, thank you so much for your encouraging comments, and thanks also to anyone else just reading who is even thinking of giving input about starting over.

-I have been practicing the dynamic tension and the other moves at home.
-Got myself back on my elliptical the last few days and am following a diet finally.
+I have been practicing dynamic tension and the other moves at home.
+I got myself back on my elliptical the last few days and am finally following a diet.
 Just making a start and a plan and having that first session seems to have kick-started things for me.
-Honestly, what Marsha says is so true....you have to work on all of you to get healthy again.
+Honestly, what Marsha says is so true...you have to work on all of you to get healthy again.
 I have spent the last six months since my chemo ended just feeling really depressed.
 I can't go back to the job I loved; the neuropathy is so bad, so I miss the challenges of the job and my friends.
-I have really done nothing except a daily slow walk of two miles......
+I have really done nothing except a daily slow walk of two miles...

 Here's hoping muscle memory will kick in too!